Equity, Diversity, and Inclusivity - What is it and how do we do it?

 e.
 Aisles should be at least 1.8 meters wide and kept free of obstructions to allow persons with mobility or visual challenges to easily pass through.

-12. Parking lots, pathways, and entrances to buildings need to be wheelchair accessible and clearly identified as such with signage or other indicators.
+12. Parking lots, pathways, and entrances to buildings need to be wheelchair accessible and clearly identified with signage or other indicators.

-13. If your programming is outside, ensure there are enough hard surfaces for a person with mobility challenges to access all aspects of the program.
+13. If your programming is outside, ensure there are enough hard, even surfaces for a person with mobility challenges to access all aspects of the program.

 14. If your programming is outside during the winter in a snowy place, shovel all pathways and lay down salt, gravel, or an ice melt product.

-15. Set tables at a variety of heights so they may be accessed from a standing or seated position.
+15. Set tables at various heights so they may be accessed from a standing or seated position.

 If you have a help desk or receptionist, a food service counter, or other tables, ensure similar materials are available at redundant heights.
 While access height for a wheelchair user is recommended to be set at 71cm and 86cm (28 inches-34 inches) tall when measured from the floor to the top of the table, someone who uses a cane, for example, may not be able to bend or reach that low for something to be accessible.